 • Myanmar conducted a Virtual Awareness Program on AWSC on 11th September 2020, with a total of 100 participants, including representatives from the Customs Department and the chamber of commerce and industry.
 The objective of this awareness program is to have a better understanding of the domestic and regional procedural requirements for the effective implementation of the AWSC Scheme.
 The contents of the program are HS Classification; ATIGA Rule of Origin and its Operational Certification Procedures; An Overview on Self-certification System; ASEAN-wide Self-certification Scheme and Industrial Product Registration Procedures.

-• Philippines conducted a virtual Outreach Program on the Philippine Implementation of ASEAN-wide Self-Certification Scheme on 28 October 2020.
-The Outreach Program discussed opportunities in ASEAN and introduced to the ASEAN-wide Self-Certification Scheme.
-The event was participated by 140 participants from both the government sector and the private sector.
+• Philippines conducted a virtual Outreach Program on the Philippine Implementation on ASEAN-wide Self-Certification Scheme on 28 October 2020.
+The Outreach Program discussed opportunities in ASEAN and introduction to the ASEAN-wide Self-Certification Scheme.
+The event was participated by 140 participants from both the government sector and private sector.

-• Philippines is planning to conduct another session on the AWSC Scheme and Rules of Origin within the year.
+• Philippines is also planning to conduct another information session on AWSC within the year.

 • Singapore Customs conducted an Outreach Session to almost 120 participants on the implementation of ASEAN Wide Self Certification in July 2020.
 The Outreach Session was aimed to share how the AWSC is expected to work, and the domestic procedural requirements in Singapore.